kacperbudny/kacperbudny/README.md

 # Kacper Budny

 Hi!
 My name is Kacper and I'm a Web Developer who loves learning new stuff.
-There are always some fascinating new technologies that I want to learn, but I know I have to focus on getting better at what I already know to be succesful.
+There are always some fascinating new technologies that I want to learn.
 I also have a head full of ideas for new projects that I'm so excited about and I hope I will be able to work on some of them in the nearest future!

 Privately, I'm also a musician.
 Well, maybe not literally, but I love making music and playing instruments.
-I think it can actually have an impact on the types of projects I create, as they usually refer to music in one way or another.
+I think it can actually have an impact on the types of projects I create, as they often refer to music in one way or another.
 Oops.

 ## Technologies